karlinjf/ChromiumXRefs/README.md

   only be as recent as what that site last indexed.
 This means local changes you have made to the codebase will not be reflected.

-### Recall call hierarchy for a given function
+### Recall last shown x-refs frame
 - **Usage**: Ctrl+Alt+Right mouse click (or ctrl+alt+shift+\\) anywhere in C++ code.
-- **Function**: Recalls the last frame displayed and inserts it below the cursor's position.
+- **Function**: Recalls the last x-refs frame displayed and inserts it below the cursor's position.
 You don't have to be in the same source file you were in when you originally displayed the hierarchy.
 This is useful when exploring through a call stack and you need to recall the last hierarchy that you displayed.